ScottMcCammon/catIrt-js/docs/README.md

 ## [termGLR_one](../src/additions.js#L340)

-Attempt to classify respones to a GRM of N categories using the generalized likelihood ratio
+Attempt to classify responses to a BRM model of 2 categories, or a GRM model of N categories using the generalized likelihood ratio

 options defaults:
 {
 range: [-4.5, 4.5], // range of theta values to analyze
-bounds: [-1, 1], // likelihood boundaries (size N-1)
+bounds: [-1, 1], // likelihood boundaries for GRM (size N-1) (default [0] for BRM)
-categories: [0, 1, 2], // category labels that will be returned (size N)
+categories: [0, 1, 2], // category labels that will be returned (size N) (BRM only considers first 2 categories)
 delta: 0.1, // defines size of indifference region
 alpha: 0.05, // controls upper and lower likelihood threshold
 beta: 0.05 // controls upper and lower likelihood threshold